framps/JamMan/README.md

-## Extract JamMan Stereo WAV files and all other files from NAND dump
+## Extract JamMan Stereo WAV files and all other files from and etfs NAND dump

 No elegant and fast code because a lot of trial and error coding happened but finally it recovers all files